afrind/draft-rush/draft-kpugin-rush.md

 Error Code:
 : 32 bit unsigned integer

-Error frame can be sent by client or server to communicate that something is wrong.
+Error frame can be sent by the client or the server to indicate that an error occurred.

-Depending on error connection can be closed.
+Some errors are fatal and the connection will be closed after sending the Error frame.

 ### Video frame